eshioji/trident-tutorial/README.md

 [3]:http://www.meetup.com/Big-Data-Beers/events/112226662/

-Have a look at the [setup guide in our slides][4] for how to run the tutorial etc.
+Have a look at the accompanying [slides][4] as well.

 [4]:http://htmlpreview.github.io/?https://rawgithub.com/mischat/trident-tutorial/blob/master/slides/index.html#(4)

+Step by step instruction to run the tutorial
+ 1. Install Java 1.6 and Maven 3 (these versions are recommended, but you can also use Java 1.7 and/or Maven 2)
+ 2. Clone this repo (if you don't have git, you can also download the source as zip file and extract it)
+ 3. Go to the project folder and execute `mvn clean package`
+ 4. Run `java -cp target/trident-tutorial-0.0.1-SNAPSHOT-jar-with-dependencies.jar tutorial.storm.trident.example.TopHashtagAnalysis ec2-54-216-194-46.eu-west-1.compute.amazonaws.com:12000`